-Our board comprises of our Chair, Chief Executive, Director of Business and Marketing, Director of Finance, and Director of Nursing and Allied Health Professionals, and our Non-Executive Directors.
+Our board comprises of our Chair, Chief Executive, Director of Nursing and Allied Health Professionals, and our Non-Executive Directors.
 They exist to provide the strategic leadership and decision making to ensure we are a great place and to work and continue to provide the best possible care.

 You can view our Board Declarations of Interest here.

 Our Articles of Association can be viewed here.